 Perhaps one of the more unusual things to do Chania, Crete is to visit the War Cemetery in Souda Bay.
 The cemetery is a memorial to and burial place for Allied soldiers who lost their lives during World War II.

-#35 Stop to Smell the Flowers at the Botanical Garden Chania
+#35 Stop to Smell the Flowers at the Botanical Garden

+A lush and relatively new park, the Botanical Park and Gardens of Crete features an array of plants from three climates.
+Mediterranean, Tropical and Alpine.
 The Crete Botanical Garden was founded after a 2003 wildfire – and today, visiting is one of the Chania top things to do.
 Visitors can walk the tranquil grounds, rest along the lakeside and dine at the on site restaurant.
-There is a small fee to enter the park.

 #36 Go to the Archaeological Museum of Chania

-The modern museum features well-displayed exhibits that detail the history of Chania back to pre-historic times.
+The new Archaeological Museum is one of the top attractions Chania.
+The modern venue features well-displayed exhibits that detail the history of Chania back to pre-historic times.
 There are many artifacts dating to the Minoan period, as well as pieces from other eras.

-#37 Step inside the Tranquil Chryssopigi Monastery Women’s Convent
+#37 Step inside the Chryssopigi Monastery

 The Monastery of Chrysopigi, which dates to the 16th century, has a fascinating history and ranks as one of the intriguing hidden gems in Crete.

-#38 Explore Ancient Aptera Chania
+#38 Explore Ancient Aptera

 Excavations on the site have revealed numerous links to the past, including a 5th century BC temple, a large Roman cistern, Roman baths and a Roman theater.

 There is a small fee to enter.
 Keep in mind that there is little shade at the ruins – so plan accordingly.
+Guests traveling in a group can hire a Private Tour to Aptera that also includes visiting a local winery!

-#39 Villages in the Foothills of the Apokoronas District
+#39 Villages of the Apokoronas District

-For example, go to Vamos for unique crafts and traditional, handmade products.
+Go to Vamos for unique crafts and traditional, handmade products.
 Find fresh yogurt and local cheese in the town of Vrysses.
 Get a taste of Crete wine at the Dourakis Winery near Alikampos Village.
 When you get hungry, stop at a tavern in the village of Fres.

 Other villages to drive through are Gavalochori, Xirosterni and Emprosheos.
+Travelers without a car can join the popular 7 Villages Foodie Tour!

 #40 Georgioupoli and Agios Nikolos Sea Chapel